sagemath/trac_to_gh/Issue 150.md

 # Issue 150: if foo is a pyrex function then foo?? should give the source code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/150

 Original creator: was